-To start, a cap is placed on top of your head, covering all areas of your head.
-For 12 minutes, you relax with eyes closed or stare at the wall while our software captures the electrical impulses in the brain.
+To begins with a cap is placed on top of your head, covering all areas of your head.
+For 12 minutes, you relax with eyes closed or stare at something while our software captures the electrical impulses in the brain.

 A brain map involves scanning the brainwaves on the surface of the scalp using a nylon cap.
 This method is known as an Quantitative Electroencephalogram (QEEG) and provides the most accurate recording of your normal brain function.
 The system then compares your brainwave activity to a database of established standards of normal brain function to determine if problems are present.
 It does not identify specific conditions: It shows a map of problem areas in the brain that we can use to expertly determine likely neurological conditions.